wiseman-timelord/Chat-VulkanLlama/README.md

 ### FUTURE PLANS:
 1) Get scripts working 100% as intended, currently there are some, response parsing and pompt logic, issues.
 2) implement, compatibility with and optimizations for, all major Llama 2 GGML based models, including firstly, uncensored 8bit 7b and uncensored 8bit 13b, wont have enough memory for 70b in 8bit, etc. Potentially this could then involve loading 2 models at start, and using faster model for simpler things and larger model for complex things.
 They are also still holding back the 30b, so, no work there.
-3) Implement ClBlas, this may require use of "llama-cpp-python", and special commands in batch installer to install GPU brand specific version of Blas, hence controlled through installer menu.
-Thing about CLBlas, if you want to play a game when you are locked into a llm session with 1 GPU, but it is indeed faster.
-Currently on, 7B models and low tokens, generation time is minimal, like 5 seconds or something.
+3) Implement "llama-cpp-python" as alternate, thus enabling ClBlas, through option in upgrading "Install.bat", to install GPU brand specific version of Blas.
+Limitations of CLBlas, if you are only using 1 gpu, and you require gpu for other purpose, but with GPU enabled with enough ram, it is indeed faster.
-4) Introduce more features, but stop somewhere before it becomes significantly customised, hence producing a framework for creation of other future Llama 2 based projects such as, personal managers or automated agent, which could be in the form of forks.
+4) 4) Introduce more features, but stop somewhere before it becomes significantly customised, hence producing a framework for creation of other future Llama 2 based projects such as, personal managers or automated agent, which could be in the form of forks.
 5) develop interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider webserver.

 ### FEATURES: